kanieladenis/My_Data_Science_Notes/yil.md

 20211020 - Yesterday I Learned: about Advanced DataFrames aggregating, groupby method, .and the merg method."
 20211021 - Yesterday I Learned: about Seaborn.
 Seaborn uses matplotlib but makes it easier. matplotlib is like learning to cook while Seaborn is like learning to make hamburger helper.
 20211022 - Yesterday I Learned: more about Searborn and the use of hue and col.
+20211025n- Yesterday I Learend: about Spreadsheets.
+The if(and) function was confusing.
+I like Python better.